n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 ![](/_images/doc2/image-2-1024x112.png)

-If the system is not able to find the tables automatically you can manually define the tables on the document like shown in the video below:
+If the system is not able to find the tables automatically, you can manually define the tables on the document like shown in the video below:

 **Define columns**